aridiosilva/git/README.md

 - [USer Guide of Git for usewith ECLIPSE IDE](https://github.com/aridiosilva/gamificacao/blob/master/Gamificacao/help/EGit%20User%20Guide%20-%20Git%20for%20ECLIPSE%20IDE%202020-12%20in%2020-DEC-2020.pdf)

+## Key Concepts in GitHub and Git

+There are a number of key concepts that you’ll need to understand to work effectively with Git and GitHub.
+Here is a list of some of the most common terms with a short description of each and an example of how they might be used in conversation:

+### Commit

+Whenever you save your changes to one or more files to history in Git, you create a new commit.
+Example usage: “Let’s commit these changes and push them up to
+GitHub.”

+### Commit message

+Every time you make a commit, you need to supply a message that describes why the change was made.
+That commit message is invaluable when trying to understand later why a certain change was implemented.
+Example usage: “Make sure to include Susan’s comment about the new SEC guidelines in the commit message.”

+### Branch

+An independent series of commits off to one side that you can use to try out an experiment or create a new feature.
+Example usage: “Let’s create a branch to implement the new search functionality.”

+### Master branch (master)

+Whenever you create a new Git project, there is a default branch created that is called master.
+This is the branch that your work should end up on eventually once it’s ready to push to production.
+Example usage: “Remember never to commit directly to master.”

+### Feature (or topic) branch

+Whenever you’re building a new piece of functionality, you’ll create a branch to work on it.
+That’s called a feature branch.
+Example usage: “We’ve got way too many feature branches.
+Let’s focus on getting one or two of these finished and into production.”

+### Release branch

+If you have a manual QA process or have to support old versions of your software for your customers, you might need a release branch as a place to make any necessary fixes or updates.
+There is no technical difference between a feature or release branch, but the distinction is useful when talking about a project with your team.
+Example usage: “We’ve got to fix the security bug on all of our supported release branches.”

+### Merge

+This is a way to take completed work from one branch and incorporate it into another branch.
+Most commonly you’ll merge a feature branch into the master branch.
+Example usage: “Great job on the ‘my account’ feature.
+Could you merge it into master so we can push it to production?”

+### Tag

+A reference to a specific historic commit.
+Most often used to document production releases so you know exactly which versions of the code went into production and when.
+Example usage: “Let’s tag this release and push it to production.”

+### Check out

+To go to a different version of the project’s history to see the files as of that point in time.
+Most commonly you’ll check out a branch to see all of the work that has been done on it, but any commit can be checked out.
+Example usage: “Could you check out the last release tag?
+There’s a bug in production that I need you to replicate and fix.”

+### Pull request

+Originally, a pull request was used to request that someone else review the work you completed on a branch and then merge it into master.
+Now, pull requests are often used earlier in the process to start a discussion about a possible feature.
+Example usage: “Go create a pull request for the new voting feature so we can see what the rest of the team thinks about it.”

+### Issue

+GitHub has a feature called Issues that can be used to discuss features, track bugs, or both.
+Example usage: “You’re right, the login doesn’t work on an iPhone.
+Could you create an issue on GitHub documenting the steps to replicate the bug?”

+### Wiki

+Originally developed by Ward Cunningham, wikis are a lightweight way of creating web pages with simple links between them.
+GitHub projects often use wikis for documentation.
+Example usage: “Could you add a page to the wiki to explain how to configure the project to run on multiple servers?”

+### Clone

+Often you’ll want to download a copy of a project from GitHub so you can work on it locally.
+The process of copying the repository to your computer is called cloning.
+Example usage: “Could you clone the repo, fix the bug, and then push the fix back up to GitHub later tonight?”

+### Fork

+Sometimes you don’t have the necessary permission to make changes directly to a project.
+Perhaps it’s an open source project written by people you don’t know or it’s a project written by another group at your company that you don’t work with much.
+If you want to submit changes to such a project, first you need to make a copy of the project under your user account on GitHub.
+That process is called forking the repository.
+You can then clone it, make changes, and submit them back to the original project using a pull request.
+Example usage: “I’d love to see how you’d rewrite the home page marketing copy.
+Fork the repo and submit a pull request with your proposed changes.”

 ## What is a git branch?

 A branch represents an independent line of development. ...
 The git branch command lets you create, list, rename, and delete branches.
 It doesn't let you switch between branches or put a forked history back together again.
 For this reason, git branch is tightly integrated with the git checkout and git merge commands.